lucasrodes/whatstk-gui/index.md

     Auto Run tries to automatically detect the header used in your chat file, which can be different between devices and countries.

-    If it does not work, try the Manual Run by selecting the header format from the dropdown menu.
+    If it does not work, try the `Manual Run` by selecting the appropriate header format from the dropdown menu.

 * **What is the so called _header format_?**
     The chat file syntax can differ between devices, OS and language settings, which makes it hard some times to correctly parse the data and make WhatsTK work correctly.

-    The _header_ is a part in the chat file, which repeats for each message, containing a timestamp and a name of the user that sent the message.
+    The _header_ appears for each message sent in the chat.
+It contains a timestamp and the name of the user that sent the message.

-    See it for yourself.
-Open the exported chat file.
-You will find that the messages have a similar format:
+    See it for yourself and open the exported chat file.
+You will find that the messages have a similar format like the one below:

     ```
     15.04.2016, 15:04 - You created group “Sample Group”